Process Overload

 Overall description:

-Anaerobic, as in"without oxygen”, the coffee is kept in an low-oxygen environment for a controlled time in sealed tanks, often the blue barrels seen above.
+Anaerobic, as in"without oxygen”, is when the coffee is kept in an low-oxygen environment for a controlled time in sealed tanks, often in the blue barrels seen above.

 Anaerobic can be considered a step rather than the entire process on its own, as it can be repeated (e.g. triple anaerobic) and finished as a natural, washed, or honey.